Requiem For A Dream

 The work.

 As the film moves from Summer through Fall to Winter, so does the site.
 Colour shifts from white to grey to black.
-The further you progress, the more the site decays.
-In the final phone conversation between Harry and Marion, the image is gradually destroyed, while the sound degrades from 16-bit to 1-bit.

-It was the first time we worked with interactive non-linear narrative.
+It was the first time we worked with an interactive non-linear narrative.
 It became the central logic of everything that followed.

 What it was, named later.

 At the time, we had no framework for what we were building.
-We understood only that the story, the visitor's experience, the visual language, the sound, and the structure had to move as one system.
+We understood that the story, the visitor's experience, the visual language, the sound, and the structure had to move as one system.
 That each element had to mean the same thing.

 Decay as navigation.
 Season as colour.
 Addiction as interface.